 The Smart WordPress theme is just one example of a simple WordPress theme with premium design options, with many more available on ThemeForest.
 Browse through our collection of simple WordPress themes to find the one that catches your eye and use it to get your site up and running as fast as possible.

-And be sure to use a premium WordPress hosting provider, like Envato Hosted, to setup your site securely, with quick installation and theme setup assistance.
+And be sure to use a premium WordPress hosting provider to setup your site securely, with quick installation and theme setup assistance.